paumue/APNIC-conference-scraper/README.md

 This work was done as part of the King's Undergraduate Research Fellowship project **Mapping the Digital Silk Road** supervised by Dr. Elisa Oreglia and Dr. Ashwin Mathew.

-Special thanks to @finwarman for being a web scraping wizzard and supporting me.
+Special thanks to @finwarman for being a web scraping wizzard and letting me reuse some of his code.

 ## Setup